-Net cash provided (used) by financing activities was \$190,121,000, \$137,003,000, and \$(48,387,000) in fiscal 2017, 2016, and 2015, respectively.
-In fiscal 2017, to finance the acquisition of STAHL, the Company borrowed \$445,000,000 under a new credit facility.
-The proceeds were used to repay the previous credit facility and purchase STAHL.
-The purchase of STAHL was also partially funded through the issuance of additional equity resulting in gross proceeds of approximately \$50,000,000.
+The most significant sources of cash in fiscal 2017 were borrowings under our New Credit Facility of \$445,000,000 and the issuance of additional equity resulting in gross proceeds of approximately \$50,000,000 which were used to repay the previous credit facility and fund the STAHL acquisition.
 The Company paid \$19,409,000 in debt and equity related fees related to these transactions.
 In connection with the acquisition of Ergomatic, the Company withheld \$588,000 to be paid to the seller upon satisfaction of certain conditions.
 This cash was classified as other assets on the Company's balance sheet and was classified as a use of cash for financing activities.
-The remaining net cash used for financing activities primarily relates to dividends paid of \$3,326,000, \$439,000 in proceeds from the exercise of stock options, and \$1,265,000 in net outflows from stock related transactions.
+The remaining net cash used for financing activities in fiscal 2017 primarily relates to dividends paid of \$3,326,000 and \$1,265,000 from stock related transactions, offset by \$439,000 in proceeds from the exercise of stock options.